 Graduate Educational Experience:

 Students have a variety of options at the graduate level.
-We have three Master of Science programs in Computer Science, Computer Engineering, and Information Technology, and the PhD in Computer Science and Engineering.
-In Academic Year 2018-19 students graduated with 56 MS degrees and 11 PhD degrees.
-Currently, we have 138 Master’s students and 116 PhD students pursuing their dreams.
+We have two Master of Science programs in Computer Science and Computer Engineering and a Ph.D. in Computer Science and Engineering.
+In Academic Year 2021-22 students graduated with 59 M.S. degrees and 13 Ph.D. degrees.
+Currently, we have 210 Master's students and 98 Ph.D. students pursuing their dreams.

-All of our PhD students have research or teaching assistantships that include a stipend and tuition waiver.
-During their study, all students have access to many student organizations and state of the art computing facilities, including Mini-Circuits Design-for-X Lab, computer engineering and cybersecurity labs, and a more than 100 node GPU cluster for AI/deep learning/database in research the CSE data center.
+All of our Ph.D. students have research or teaching assistantships that include a stipend and tuition waiver.
+During their study, all students have access to many student organizations and state-of-the-art computing facilities, including a more than 100 node GPU cluster for AI/deep learning/database in the CSE data center.

-Top industrial research labs such as Google, Amazon, Intel, Microsoft, Jet Propulsion Labs employ our MS and PhD graduates.
-Many PhD graduates are excelling as faculty members at top academic institutions.
+Top industrial research labs such as Google, Amazon, Intel, Microsoft, Jet Propulsion Labs employ our MS and Ph.D. graduates.
+Many Ph.D. graduates are also excelling as faculty members at top academic institutions.

-More than two-thirds of our graduates find jobs in the state of Florida and are actively contributing to its economic prosperity.
-An active advisory board composed of leaders in industry and academia, and distinguished alumni help shape our curriculum to keep it current.
-One of the pain points we had heard from the industry is the difficulty in attracting top CSE students for internships and jobs.
-To address this, we recently launched the Computing Partners Program to provide a structured engagement with students for internships and jobs.
+The Computing Partners Program provides a structured engagement with students for internships and jobs.
 The Computing Partners Program enables companies to have a customized, deeper connection with our students and USF CSE.
 This program augments the mechanisms available through the CSE Student Newsletter, USF Career Services, or participation in a resume matching system.
-To date, we are delighted to have CAE, Raymond-James, Johnson-and-Johnson, Nielsen, and JP Morgan as our partners.
+To date, we are delighted to have Amazon Pay, CAE, Johnson and Johnson, JP Morgan Chase, Nielsen, and Raymond James as our partners.
 We hope to grow this program into a vibrant mechanism to showcase our best students to the best companies in the region and vice-versa.